davidesantangelo/vsum/README.md

-# VSUM Library - Optimized Array Summation
+# VSUM - Optimized Array Summation

 **vsum** is a C library specifically designed for **highly efficient summation** of array data.
 It focuses on optimized summation techniques for `int`, `float`, and `double` types.
 It demonstrates the use of multithreading, SIMD instructions (AVX/AVX2 with fallbacks to SSE/SSE2, runtime detection, and alignment handling), and cache-aware access patterns to significantly accelerate the summation of large datasets.